This printed article is located at https://cordlife.listedcompany.com/financials.html

 Commentary

-The exposure from the claims remains uncertain and the Company is unable to determine the impact of the Claims on the Group's financial performance and prospects for the financial year ending 31 December 2025 ("FY2025").
-However, should the Company be ultimately required to settle all the Claims made by multiple clients in FY2025, this will likely result in a negative impact on the financial position of the Group for FY2025.
-Please refer to the Company's update announcement dated 14 August 2025 for further details on the claims.
+The exposure from the claims remains uncertain and the Company is unable to determine the impact of the Claims on the Group's financial performance and prospects for the financial year ending 31 December 2026 ("FY2026").
+However, should the Company be ultimately required to settle all the Claims made by multiple clients in FY2026, this will likely result in a negative impact on the financial position of the Group for FY2026.

 Please read our General Disclaimer & Warning carefully.